 Medieval Town Gates

-If you’re up for the walk to all four, we recommend it, especially on a clear day.
+Tip: If you’re up for the walk to all four, we recommend it, especially on a clear day.
 However, if you want to reduce the walking, we’d suggest going to the first two gates (Gentpoort and Kruis), seeing the first two windmills and then cutting back into city center.

 St. Salvator’s Cathedral

-The cathedral dates back to the 10th century.
-Though, it wasn't made a cathedral until the 19th century.
+The cathedral dates back to the 10th century, although, it wasn't made a cathedral until the 19th century.
 You'll especially want to see the loft organ and the tapestries in this cathedral!

 Church of Our Lady: Home of Michelangelo’s Madonna and Child

 The cathedral is undergoing renovations until 2018, but is still open for visits.
 The church is free to enter, but there isn’t much to see unless you pay the entrance fee of €6.00 for the museum.

 Markt, also known as Market square, is a popular square in the center of Bruges.
-Cafes surround the outside of the square and on a sunny day, it’s a great place to get breakfast, lunch or coffee and a snack.
+Cafes surround the outside of the square and on a sunny day, it’s a great place to get breakfast, lunch, or coffee and a snack.

-- Belfry of Bruges – A medieval bell tower that once was used as an outlook to spot fires and dangers in Bruges.
+Belfry of Bruges – A medieval bell tower that once was used as an outlook to spot fires and dangers in Bruges.
 Climb the 366 narrow steps to get the best views of the city.
+If you’re taking a picture of the tower from Markt, don’t spend too much time trying to align it, as the tower leans nearly three feet to the east!
 Hours and ticket prices can be found on the Visit Bruges website.
-If you’re taking a picture of the tower from Markt, don’t spend too much time trying to align it, as the tower leans nearly three feet to the east!

-- Gallery XPO Salvador Dali – Next to the Belfry you’ll see the Salvador Dali museum.
+Gallery XPO Salvador Dali – Next to the Belfry you’ll see the Salvador Dali museum.
 If you’re a fan of surrealism or cubism, this is a great place to visit.
 Find visiting information, including hours and ticket prices on their website.

-- Provinciaal Hof – A neogothical building on the east side of Markt that’s hard to miss.
+Provinciaal Hof – A Neogothical building on the east side of Markt that’s hard to miss.
 The intricate architecture is likely to get this building in a few of your pictures.
 It was used as a governmental meeting place until 1999.

 Right around the corner from Markt you'll find Burg Square.
 It’s not as big of and as popular of a square as Markt, but it’s home to some of the most beautiful buildings in Bruges.

-- City Hall – Known as Stadhuis, Bruges City Hall was built in 1376.
+City Hall – Known as Stadhuis, Bruges City Hall was built in 1376.
 Explore the museum for a view into the history of Bruges.
 Hours and ticket prices.

-- Liberty of Bruges – Known as Brugse Vrije, this building is next to city hall.
+Liberty of Bruges – Known as Brugse Vrije, this building is next to city hall.
 It functioned as a courthouse from 1795 to 1984 and is now home of the cities archives.
 Tickets for city hall include entrance to Liberty of Bruges.
 Visitor information can be found on their website.